explosion/spaCy/website/docs/usage/projects.md

 [FastAPI](https://fastapi.tiangolo.com/) is a modern high-performance framework for building REST APIs with Python, based on Python [type hints](https://fastapi.tiangolo.com/python-types/).
-It's become a popular library for serving machine learning models and
+It's become a popular library for serving machine learning models and you can use it in your spaCy projects to quickly serve up a trained model and make it available behind a REST API.

 ```python
 # TODO: show an example that addresses some of the main concerns for serving ML (workers etc.)